exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 * Testdata: Create a simple view, e.g. joining two existing tables
 * Automatic test: Query the view, optionally e.g. with a filter.

-## Integration Testing with containers
+## Integration Testing with Containers

 This integration test works fully automated, there are no manual steps in setting up the source database and the connection to EXASOL.

 ### Overview

-The idea of the container base tests is:
+The idea of the container based tests is:
-* Run the EXASOL and source databases in a container
+* Run the EXASOL and source databases in containers
 * Prepare the test schema in the source database
 * Create a virtual schema for the source database
 * Run the tests on the virtual schmema